ISACA · DataSci-Fund

 ISACA certifications broadly are associated with significant salary premiums — ISACA's own research and Foote Partners' IT Skills and Certifications Pay Index have consistently ranked ISACA credentials among the highest-paying in the industry.
 While the Data Science Fundamentals Certificate targets foundational roles such as data analyst, business intelligence associate, or IT generalist, it also serves as a stepping stone toward more advanced data science and governance certifications.
 Combined with ISACA's global reputation, this credential provides both immediate career differentiation and a structured pathway for long-term professional development in data-driven roles.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 591 questions.

 Explanation